primbayev/python-project-lvl1/README.md

 You will see standard welcome message, then the rule of the game **What number is missing in the progression?**
+In each round will appear random arithmetic progression with random missing element.
+Your task is to determine what number is missing.

 [![asciicast](https://asciinema.org/a/309190.svg)](https://asciinema.org/a/309190)